wiltonlazary/bugvm-studio/readme.md

 The build output will be located in `out/bugvm` and will not be signed (see [this issue](https://github.com/bugvm/bugvm-studio/issues/3)).

 ### Update/Patch URLs
 IntelliJ IDEA has a mechanism to inform users about new releases of the IDE.
 These are specified in `bugvm/bugvm-studio-branding/src/idea/IdeaApplicationInfo.xml`.
-Our update URL is currently invalid until we figure out what to put there.
-See this [issue](https://github.com/bugvm/bugvm-studio/issues/2).